firemark/pixelopolis/docsrc/articles/schema/properties.rst

 .. code-block:: scss

-    /* choice only one element from list of arguments */ rule {
+    /* select only one element from the list of arguments */ rule {
         random_obj: choice(obj1, obj2, obj3);
     }